Wangchangjen/Matlab_IDE/README.md

 [x, beta] = IDE2(par,s,Hhat,N0);

--Step 5.
+- Step 5.
 Now, you are ready to run the precodes:

 precoder_sim